 Senior-intermediate (2000 level) units of study allow you to follow your interests in cultural studies, history and/or social sciences, gaining breadth and depth of knowledge and generic skills in research, analysis and writing.

 In senior-advanced (3000 level) units you will study a broad defining aspect of Europe in terms of contemporary social theory and develop research, analysis and writing skills at a high level of development and learn to apply current theoretical frameworks to the analysis of Europe in terms of area studies and civilisational theory.
 A major in European Studies requires at least 6 credit points of core units of study completed at 3000 level.

 Intending honours students must have an average of 70 percent or above in 48 senior credit points in European Studies, including the requirements for the major and 12 additional senior credit points (which may include units in relevant languages).
 Students intending to do honours are encouraged to make use of their proficiency in relevant European languages and to consider cognate units in relevant language disciplines.

-The Honours program consists of two seminars and an 18,000-20,000 word thesis.
+The honours program consists of two seminars and a research thesis.
 As with the undergraduate European Studies major, all units and the thesis will be in English.
-However we encourage students with European or other relevant language proficiency to utilise sources in that language for their thesis research, and to substitute European-language Honours-level coursework in their coursework component.
+However, we encourage students with European or other relevant language proficiency to use sources in that language for their thesis research, and to include European-language honours-level coursework in their coursework component.

 Department website: sydney.edu.au/arts/european_middle_eastern